 If you make the switch from a contract plan to a pay-as-you-go cell phone plan you can save hundreds of dollars per year, effortlessly.

 Check out our favorite cell phone plans for college students.

 I’m not a huge proponent of using credit cards for their reward points.
 However, this is because in the back of my head I feel like I’ll spend more money by using credit instead of debit.
 Fortunately, there are tons of people who are quite skilled in accruing credit card reward points without racking up credit card debt.

 If you pay your bill in full each month, use a credit card with rewards points, let them accrue, cash them in, and put the money toward one of your larger purchases for the year.
 (Perhaps a weekend getaway?)

 As a former insurance agent I can vouch for the fact that shopping around for car insurance every few years can really save you a bundle of money.

-There are a couple reasons why it’s a good idea to stock up on commonly used items.
+There are a couple of reasons why it’s a good idea to stock up on commonly used items.
 First, if you buy items in larger quantities you can usually get better pricing.
-Second, by stocking up you’ll make less visits to the store and most likely, less impulse purchases.
+Second, by stocking up you’ll make fewer visits to the store and most likely, fewer impulse purchases.

 Take Advantage of the Dollar Menu